taus11/manifest_script/README.md

 ![poppler_new](https://user-images.githubusercontent.com/32044701/59624922-ab146900-9155-11e9-9d2a-d778296e6b3d.png)

 The output that you see here, will directly go in to the affects section of `$sfm2 flaw create`, as affected or notaffected.
-You don't need to find the needle in a haystack. [ Some day, we can have that automation for #incoming ]
+You don't need to find the needle in a haystack.

 # Example 7: glib